-How to Clean, Paint & Polish Your Terrazzo Flooring?
+How to Paint Over Your Old Terrazzo Flooring?

 painting terrazzo floors

-The terrazzo floor is a low-maintenance flooring solution that is made by mixing marble chips and bits of natural stones (like quartz, granite, glass, and others) with a cement-based binder.
+Terrazzo flooring is a smart, low-maintenance choice crafted by expertly mixing marble chips and natural stone fragments like quartz, granite, and glass into a strong cement-based binder.

 How to Paint Terrazzo Floors?